Pet-projects/real-angular-rooms/README.md

 ```

 We are using the <a href="https://github.com/mgonto/restangular">Restangular</a> library to fetch the data from the server.
-It is a widely used library for this scenario and make your REST calls much simpler and powerful.
+This library is widely used for making REST calls, it is very powerful and will make your code much simpler.

 #### views